andrewmilson/sandstorm/README.md

 </div>

 Sandstorm uses [miniSTARK](https://github.com/andrewmilson/ministark/) to generate SHARP compatible (almost 😉) proofs for Cairo programs.
 The prover was built by reverse engineering [StarkWare's StarkEx verifier](https://github.com/starkware-libs/starkex-contracts).
 So far Sandstorm uses exactly the same trace layout as SHARP but the verifier challenges, proof serialization format and constraint composition coefficients differ.
-These differences prevent users from submitting Sandstorm's proofs to StarkWare's Ethereum smart contract.
-Fixing the differences should be straightforward.
+These differences prevent users from submitting a Sandstorm generated proof to StarkWare's Ethereum smart contract.

 ## Demo - proving Cairo programs